PollsterAudit/PollsterAuditApi/README.md

    npm start
    ```

-This will generate the `/output` folder locally, which mirrors* what gets published at [api.pollsteraudit.ca](https://api.pollsteraudit.ca).
+This will generate the `./output` folder locally, which mirrors what gets published at [api.pollsteraudit.ca](https://api.pollsteraudit.ca).
-\* excluding `CNAME` & `index.html`, you can run `npm run api` to also make these files.

 ---

 ## 🌐 Translations

+Translation support for the API landing pages hasn't been implemented yet.
-This repository contains code and data only, but is part of the larger bilingual [PollsterAudit](https://github.com/PollsterAudit) project.
-We welcome localization efforts for future data categories (e.g. poll question phrasing, region names).
+This API is part of the larger bilingual [PollsterAudit](https://github.com/PollsterAudit) project.
+We are always working on improving the service, and adding translations to these pages is something we plan on implementing later.

 ---